-‘Training zone’ is perhaps one of the most commonly used terms in your Vitfor FTW training and when you’re training with other systems and methods.
+‘Training zone’ is perhaps one of the most commonly used terms in your Vitfor online training and when you’re other systems and methods for your cycling or running training.
 But, why do we have training zones and how do we measure them?

 For those of us who are new to it, training lingo can seem like a foreign language.
 Terms like functional threshold, critical power, zones or VO2 max may have little meaning when you first begin, but the more you want to get from your training, the more these instructions and phrases will matter.

 Most of us train with the aim of improving.
-To do this, your training needs to be specific – simply going for a run or ride is unlikely to be the best use of your time.
+To do this, your training needs to be specific to generate the adaptation required – simply going for a run or ride is unlikely to be the best use of your time.

 As different intensity and styles of training have different effects, we need a way to classify how hard we are working and what effect it will have.
 And so, to training zones.
 Put simply, a training zone is shorthand for describing how hard we should be working during that particular training interval.

-Vitfor FTW, our online intelligent training program, works on 7 training zones and to understand the impact of each zone, we need to think about how the body works.
+Vitfor’s online training program, works on 7 training zones and to understand the impact of each zone, we need to think about how the body works.
 In simple terms, we have two energy supplies – our aerobic system and our anaerobic system, and most of our training will be focused on improving the maximal capacity of both.